Subsidy Library

 format_list_bulleted What to do

-• Include a sown cover crop for at least one year of the five in agreement.
+• Use a sown cover crop for at least one year of the five-year agreement

 schedule When to do

-• Keep the cover crop until 31 July the following year.
+• Sow the cover crop in the autumn and keep it until 31 July the following year

 View Official Guidelines